Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a Laptop.
 All warranty seals stay intact.

 Note that segment support is only available starting with firmware version 2008 so make sure you're up-to-date.

+Depending on your OpenSSH version, it might be necessary to add `-o HostKeyAlgorithms=+ssh-rsa` when trying to ssh into the rooted robot.

 #### Details